pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

         elif event.key() == Qt.Key.Key_Space:
             print("Space bar was pressed.")
         else:
-            print(f"Key pressed: {event.text()}") #The 'event.text()' method retrieves the character or characters associated with the key press, and then prints it to the console.
+            # The 'event.text()' method retrieves the character or characters associated
+            # with the key press, and then prints it to the console.
+            print(f"Key pressed: {event.text()}")

     # Initialize the QApplication
     app = QApplication([])